Make Money Jobs & Careers

 When an older employee is passed over for a promotion they’re qualified for instead of a younger employee who may have more years to continue climbing the corporate ladder, that’s an example of age discrimination.

-Supervisors could be making assumptions over a worker’s plan to retire and assuming they don’t want to rise to the next challenge — but that’s not their call to make.
+Supervisors could make assumptions about a worker’s retirement plan and assume they don’t want to rise to the next challenge — but that’s not their call to make.
 Have open discussions about career goals with all employees, regardless of age.

 Buyouts